svoisen/sean.voisen.org/_posts/2013-09-08-intro-to-functional-reactive-programming.md

 Because of the way “=” works in traditional programming, we expect to see the number 2 printed in the console.
 The variable ```y``` was assigned the value 1 + 1, which is 2.
 The third line (```x = 2;```) has no effect on the output.

 But suppose we changed the way that we interpreted “=” such that it meant what we learned in mathematics, namely the concept of equivalence.
 Then the variable ```y``` would be equivalent to whatever the value of ```x``` is at any given time, incremented by 1.
-In this case we‘d expect different console output – the number 3.
+In this case we’d expect different console output – the number 3.

 Without data binding or event dispatching – in fact, without any special work on our part – what we have now is a new kind of super variable ```y```, one that represents a time-based relationship, and will continually change as ```x``` changes over time.
 This is the kind of programming power that Reactive Programming provides.